FluxionNetwork/fluxion/README.md

 ## Note
 * Beware of sites pretending to be related with the Fluxion Project.
 These may be delivering malware.

-* Use Parrot OS for Less Errors.

 * For WN722n V2/V3 VISIT - https://github.com/aircrack-ng/rtl8188eus

-* Fluxion **DOES NOT WORK** on Linux Subsystem For Windows 10, because the subsystem doesn't allow access to network interfaces.
-Any Issue regarding the same would be **Closed Immediately**
+* Fluxion **DOES NOT WORK** on Windows Subsystem for Linux (WSL/WSL2), because the subsystem doesn't allow access to wireless network interfaces.
+Any issues regarding WSL will be **Closed Immediately**

 ## Links
 **Fluxion website:** https://fluxionnetwork.github.io/fluxion/ <br>